Derivation of dissipative Boussinesq equations using the Dirichlet-to-Neumann operator approach: D2N operator asymptotic expansions

 \subsubsection{Solution in the fixed domain}

 It can be easily seen that the function $\phi^{(0)}$ satisfies the following set of equations:

 Since the domain is a strip, we can employ the Fourier transform in the horizontal variable $x$ in order to solve this problem.
 Throughout this section by $\hat{f}(k)$ we will denote the Fourier transform of a function $f(x)\in L_2(\R)$.
-After some simple computations we find in Fourier space:
+In Fourier variable, we then solve the ODE